 There’s a motivation.
 So the better that you can get at defining and understanding which of those motivations and what that time means to that person and be a good listener and be in Tylenol to whenever they have the headache.
 You’re going to win.
 Sometimes that means that you’re buying properties at a price you’re thinking, “Why would anybody ever sell me that?”
 Think about in your life, if you’ve ever had something, it doesn’t have to be a house but you had something and it was worth a lot of money.

-Whether that’s a $200 shirt or $200 pair of jeans or $500 pair of shoes or a thousand dollar watch or $3,000 watch or whatever and you just for some reason the value wasn’t the emphasis at the time of you wanting to get rid of that thing right?
+Whether that’s a $200 shirt or $200 pair of jeans or $500 pair of running shoes for plantar fasciitis or a thousand dollar watch or $3,000 watch or whatever and you just for some reason the value wasn’t the emphasis at the time of you wanting to get rid of that thing right?
 Maybe it was that bed, a couch, or something like that.
 You know what I’m talking about?
 We all do it right?
 We got to get very good at being negotiator.

 One thing I teach in our coaching program called How to Flip Contracts Not Houses is we talk about the four personality types Mark and I put an animal to them just so people can remember them and it’s worked really well by doing it.
 We talk about the Koala, the personality, we talk about the monkey personality, we talk about the owl personality and the shark personality.

 If you are a koala which basically you can just tell people what to do, that’s the koala personality but you can’t be over aggressive because they get really freaked out about it.
 If you’re the monkey and you’re smiling, you’re the type of person that wants to just make everybody feel good and smile and telling jokes and you’re being just kind of general about things and you come in and you’re the owl personality and you’re very specific saying, “I’m going to give you $30,123.5 for your house.”